accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Choose the mobile device as the source and stay on the "Inspection" tab (buttons at top right).
 1. Use the arrows in *Accessibility Inspector* to access each element of the interface.
 1. Check that
-	- a role is available in the "*Traits*" parameter (for example, *Button, Tab, Text Field*);
+	- a role is available in the "Traits" parameter (for example, Button, Tab, Text Field);
-	- that the role is relevant to the associated functionality (for example, a component which triggers the opening of a modal window and which is presented as *Static text* has an irrelevant role; it should be identified as a button);
+	- the role is relevant to the associated functionality (for example, a component which triggers the opening of a modal window and which is presented as Static text has an irrelevant role; it should be identified as a button);
-	- that a name is available in the "Label" parameter and that this name is relevant, i.e. that it allows the function of the element to be understood (for form fields, please refer to the "Forms" theme for an assessment);
+	- a name is available in the "Label" parameter and that this name is relevant, i.e. that it allows the function of the element to be understood (for form fields, please refer to the "Forms" theme for an assessment);
 	- if the component has a visible name (a visible text), the label defined in the "Label" parameter contains at least this label.
 1. If the component has a perceptible state (activated, deactivated, selected), check that this state
-	- is available in the "*Traits*" parameter;
+	- is available in the "Traits" parameter;
 	- or is indicated in the "Label" parameter.
-1. If the component can change state (e.g. toggle button, potentiometer), perform the necessary actions to test the different states and check that each change of state (switching to the selected state, increasing the potentiometer)
+1. If the component can change state (e.g. toggle button, slider), perform the necessary actions to test the different states and check that each change of state (switching to the selected state, increasing the slider)
-	- is available in the "*Traits*" parameter;
+	- is available in the "Traits" parameter;
 	- or is indicated in the "Label" parameter.
 1. If this is the case, the criterion is validated.